Skip to main content

 Not all ICD-10 codes are accepted for insurance billing.
 Each insurance company typically has its own specific guidelines for claim submission, and have lists of covered and non-covered codes, so it’s important that you stay up to date with the billing requirements of the insurance plans you’re credentialed with to ensure the codes you’re using are supported for reimbursement.

-How is ICD-10 different from DSM-5?
+How are ADHD ICD-10 specifiers different from DSM-5?

 The DSM-5 (Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition) and the ICD (International Classification of Diseases, Tenth Revision) are both classification systems used in the diagnosis of mental health disorders, but they have different origins, purposes, and scopes.